 There is also a New RV Dump Station and Fenced Dog Park located near the Visitor Center parking lot.
 The Dump Station costs $10 and offers rinse water and a water yard hydrant.
 The Dog Park is free for your dogs to run and stretch their legs.
 There is also a 1 mile walking trail around the Visitor Center.
 Dogs must be on a leash for this trail.

 Let us help you plan your stay while visiting Northeastern Wisconsin.
-Our vast collection of maps, tutorial and business guides will introduce you to a wealth of activities awaiting you in Florence County Wisconsin.
+Our vast collection of maps, brochures and guides will introduce you to a wealth of activities awaiting you in Florence County, Wisconsin.
 Our unique visitor’s center features exhibits that lend an insight into the demographics of our pristine landscape where woods and water meet.
-While visiting, take home a keepsake from our amazing gift store that is abundant with all that is nature.
+While visiting, take home a keepsake from our amazing gift shop that is abundant with all that is nature.

 Interpretive Center Hours:

 Monday – Friday 8:00am – 4:00pm

 Saturday 9:00am - 3:00pm (closed Dec 1 –Apr May 1)

 Our frontline employees are able to assist visitors with:

 - Renewal Registration of boats, ATV’s and snowmobiles

 Click here to contact us or order informative visitor information.